Om Beach Gokarna, best place to visit

 This travel guide to Gokarna only includes my favourite spots that I can assure you, won’t disappoint.

 For breakfast, go to Djanardan Dhaba on Belehittal Rd.
-I always arrived around 7.30am and loved having the routine of chatting with a mix of locals and expats while enjoying some mangalore buns and chai.
+I always arrived around 7.30 am and loved having the routine of chatting with a mix of locals and tourists while enjoying some Mangalore buns and chai.
 It’s also very affordable at INR 40.
+On my second trip to Gokarna, I also went to Dattaprasad Tiffin Canteen in Gokarna town for masala dosa, delish.

-For the most delicious fish thali, you have to visit Dattaprasad Tiffin Canteen in Gokarna town.
+For the most delicious fish thali, go to Shri Siddhivinayaka Home food.
 It’s a no-fuss place where you can have unlimited rice and sauce for only INR 80.
+I think I’ve been there 10 times in total, and it never disappoints!

 That’s a wrap on my travel guide to Gokarna: Karnataka’s best beach town.
-If you’ve made it this far, I’m going to share my secret with you: Gangavali Beach.
+If you’ve made it this far, I’ll share my secret with you: Gangavali Beach.

-If you’ve rented a scooter, a great place to ride to Gangavali Bridge.
-Although it doesn’t look like it on Google Maps, it’s possible to cross the bridge to the wild Gangavali Beach; a beautiful quiet beach to watch the sunset.
+If you’ve rented a scooter, a great place to ride to is Gangavali Bridge.
+Although it doesn’t look like it on Google Maps, it’s possible to cross the bridge to the wild Gangavali Beach, a beautiful, quiet beach to watch the sunset.